 - Preemptively address the issue by including an engagement letter provision indicating the CPA firm does not respond to third-party verification requests, such as the following:

-“We will not respond to any request from banks, mortgage brokers or others for verification of any information reported on these tax returns.
-We do not communicate with third parties or provide them with copies of tax returns.”
+“We do not communicate with third parties or provide them with copies of tax returns.
+We will not respond to any request from banks, mortgage brokers or others for verification of any information reported on these tax returns. ”

 - Consider discussing the issue in depth with the client.
 After an explanation of the limitations of existing services and professional responsibilities, many clients will understand the CPA’s inability to comply with a verification request.
 See the AICPA’s Third-party Verification Toolkit for CPAs to obtain resources and talking points on the issue.